Next to the real-time tracking, the Time and Mileage tracking is one of the best Repsly data capturing features.

 - your rep has to allow the location services for Repsly

 - your rep must have the GPS on the device turned on

 - your rep has to start the day in Repsly by clicking the Start day button and end End the day in Repsly

 How the time and mileage tracking works

-Once the rep starts his workday and if the GPS signal is established, the mobile app will start to send breadcrumbs every 200 meters.
-The mobile app is sending breadcrumbs to the server and the web app the whole time during rep's movements.
-That same mobile app is sending breadcrumbs every 200 meters.
+Once a rep starts their workday and if the GPS signal is established, the mobile app will start to send breadcrumbs every 200 meters.
+The mobile app is sending breadcrumbs to our server and the web app the whole time during the rep's movements.
 In case some breadcrumbs are not sent for 1000 meters from the previous one (for example in the case when the mobile device is in a car driving in high speed) the new one will be sent once the good connection is established again (with GPS and our servers).

 Below are some example of the Route and how it's displayed in Repsly.

 In the image below you can see how it looks like when the GPS signal is lost.
 As you can see the route is disconnected in the area where the GPS has been lost.